thiscovidlife/blog/_posts/2020-03-18-wedensday-live.md

 ---
 **Day 7: Wednesday, March 18**

-Today we launched American Bible Society's Armed Forces Ministry's new website.
+Today we launched a new website at work.
 It was super easy, but everyone was so impressed that there were no issues.
 Big win for me.

 I asked Kate not to go into work on Friday.
 Even though they will only have the drive through open, we just can't chance her bringing something home.
 I feel terrible about it, but it could save lives here in our house.
 The upside is that people want her shift because they need to work so badly.